-A municipal bond rating application has been made to S&P Global Ratings ("S&P").
-The outcome of the result will be made available as soon as possible.
+S&P Global Ratings, a division of Standard & Poor's Financial Services LLC ("S&P") has assigned a rating of "AA-" to the Certificates.
 An explanation of the significance of such rating may be obtained from the rating agency.
 An explanation of the significance of such rating may be obtained from the rating agency.
 A rating by a rating agency reflects only the view of such company at the time the rating is given, and the Issuer makes no representations as to the appropriateness of the rating.
 There is no assurance that such a rating will continue for any given period of time, or that it will not be revised downward or withdrawn entirely by the rating agency if, in the judgment of such rating agency, circumstances so warrant.
 Any such downward revision or withdrawal of the rating may have an adverse effect on the market price of the Certificates.